Andy-42/graph2/src/test/scala/andy42/graph/sample/aptdetection/apt-detection.md

 This mechanism allows for general filter predicates to be constructed on subgraph that has been fully matched on the node and edge predicates.

+# Reducing Matching Complexity

+- Include the type of the event in the edges from p1, p2 to the event nodes.
+- Reduces complexity of matching: initial comparison in SQE can filter on properties of nodes directly without needing to do any deep analysis (potentially fetching more nodes from cache).

 # Edge predicate re-write